-The New Hampshire Conservation Corps is unique in that it is based within Bear Brook State Park at Spruce Pond Camp, which was developed by the Civilian Conservation Corps and Works Progress Administration in the late 1930’s and early 1940’s.
-The camp’s location in the middle of a 10,000-acre park, that has forty miles of trails to explore, makes it an idyllic setting for living, learning, and immersing oneself in all things nature and nature-based recreation.
+The New Hampshire Conservation Corps is unique in that it is based within Bear Brook State Park at Spruce Pond Camp, which was developed by the Civilian Conservation Corps and Works Progress Administration in the late 1930s and early 1940s.
+The camp’s location in the middle of a 10,000-acre park has access to forty miles of trails for exploring, making it an idyllic setting for living, learning, and immersing oneself in all things nature and outdoor recreation.

-The program’s AmeriCorps members have served over 1 million hours protecting the states natural, cultural, and recreational resources as well as educating the public on all things related to the environment and responsible recreation in New Hampshire.
+The program’s AmeriCorps members have served over one million hours protecting the state’s natural, cultural, and recreational resources, as well as educating the public on all things related to the environment and responsible recreation in New Hampshire.